Tom Cunningham: Storylines

-When Sienna Blake (Anna Passey) frames Nancy for trying to kill Oscar and Charlie, Nancy is taken into a mental institute and Darren and Sienna begin a relationship.
-Tom realizes that Sienna had framed Nancy after catching her trying to breastfeed Oscar.
-When Sienna begins faking a pregnancy, Tom realizes what she is doing and catches her on video with her fake baby bump.
+When Sienna Blake (Anna Passey) frames Nancy for trying to kill Charlie Dean (Charlie Behan) and Oscar Osborne (Noah Holdsworth), Nancy is taken into a mental institute and Darren and Sienna begin a relationship.
+Tom realises that Sienna had framed Nancy after catching her trying to breastfeed Oscar.
+When Sienna begins faking a pregnancy, Tom realises what she is doing and catches her on video with her fake baby bump.
 Upon finding out about Tom's video, Sienna kidnaps Tom and keeps him in the basement of her childhood home.
 Sienna lies to Tom that he has caused an explosion in the village and Darren is dead.
 She tells him that the police are looking to arrest him and she is keeping him safe.
 When Sienna brings Tom food in a box, there is a newspaper underneath, which shows Darren in a picture.
 He then hides the newspaper under the bed which Sienna finds it and yells at Tom.
 He finds a small hole in the wall and pulls pieces off it and covering it with a poster when Sienna comes in.
 When he is breaking the wall, he hits a security wire causing the alarm to go off.
 Dodger Savage (Danny Mac) gets a call about it so he sends his and Sienna's father, Patrick Blake (Jeremy Sheffield), who knows about her fake pregnancy, down to check on it.
 When Tom is running away, he runs into Patrick but gets away.
 When Sienna arrives back to her engagement party, Darren gives her a ring.
 Nancy brings in Tom in to the pub and Nancy attacks Sienna.
 Darren pulls Nancy away but then she grabs at her, ripping her dress, exposing her fake pregnancy to the crowd.

 Sienna kidnaps Charlie and Oscar and then goes back to Tom and threatens him, so he leaves with Sienna and she takes him to the Roscoes' garage but just before he goes in, he throws Charlie's toy on the ground.
 Dodger later sees this and tries to open the door but it's locked.
 He hears a car running as Sienna is trying to poison them.
 The police arrive and Tom is yelling for help.
 When the door is opened, Sienna drives out and tries to hit Darren with the car but Dodger gets in the way so she swerves and crashes.
 Tom then runs out and is greeted by Esther and Ruby Button (Anna Shaffer).
 Darren then runs over to him and hugs him.
 On his 14th birthday, Tom is shocked as Frankie and Jack have agreed to adopt him.